-Whatever the occasion, there are number of places in the city for crowds to gather and celebrate.
+Whatever the occasion, there are a number of places in the city for crowds to gather and celebrate.
 They have become as iconic as the city itself and allow people to come together.

 Nathan Phillips Square

 Located in front of the city hall, Nathan Phillips Square is the home of the Toronto sign and features a pond in the summer and an ice rink in the winter.
-It is definitely a must stop when you travel to Toronto day or night.
-Summer offers concerts, festivals, fireworks and general good time.
+It is definitely a must-stop when you travel to Toronto day or night.
+Summer offers concerts, festivals, fireworks and a general good time.
 In winter, you can grab a pair of skates and circle around the frozen pond with others as you enjoy the city lights around you.

 Toronto’s street art scene is one of the most influential and dynamic in North America.
-From small and artful pieces to blown out murals, street art is everywhere thanks to some of the best street and graffiti artists in the world.
-From Graffiti Alley to the Underpass Park and everything in between, there is plenty to see so bring your Instagram game.
+From small and artful pieces to blown-out murals, street art is everywhere, thanks to some of the best street and graffiti artists in the world.
+From Graffiti Alley to the Underpass Park and everything in between, there is plenty to see, so bring your Instagram game.
 Thanks to the StreetARToronto project, there is now an app to help you explore the amazing street art located throughout the city.

 There are many unique and wonderful places to discover around Toronto.
-Some hide in plain sight while others are very public and hard to miss.
+Some hide in plain sight, while others are very public and hard to miss.
 No matter what your taste, interest or budget, you will find it when you travel to Toronto.
 Here is a handy list of some of the most popular attractions.

 Art Gallery of Ontario (AGO)

 The AGO, one of the largest art museums in North America, is home to approximately 95,000 works of art.
-Collections range from cutting-edge contemporary art, European masterpieces to a vast collection by the Group of Seven and emerging Indigenous Canadian artists.
+Collections range from cutting-edge contemporary art, and European masterpieces to a vast collection by the Group of Seven and emerging Indigenous Canadian artists.
 The gallery also features special collections and exhibitions from other museums around the world.